Arviano-Yuono/GAE-ROM/README.md

 # GAE-ROM: Graph Autoencoder for Reduced Order Modeling of Navier-Stokes Equations

 A PyTorch implementation of a Graph Autoencoder (GAE) for Reduced Order Modeling (ROM) of Navier-Stokes equations on unstructured meshes.
+This project provides an efficient framework for learning reduced-order representations of fluid flow simulations using graph neural networks.

 ## Features